 Paper and the Brain

-As an artist, I’m attracted to the expressive power of different materials, but the one that has resonated the most with me is paper.
-It was around the time when our son got diagnosed with Autism that I became fascinated with paper.
-It was perhaps its simplicity and portability what first attracted me to it.
+As an artist, I’m attracted to the expressive quality of different materials, but the one that has resonated the most with me is paper.
+It was around the time when our son got diagnosed with Autism that I became fascinated with it.
+It was its simplicity and portability what first attracted me to paper.
 I remember taking my knife and a small cutting mat to the waiting rooms where my son received therapy.
 I spent hours cutting intricate designs in a ritual that gave me a warm sense of comfort.
 Those first years of intense intervention with my son were challenging and demanding, but the repetitive surgery-like action of cutting small pieces of paper to form something that wasn’t there before, helped me go through everything feeling focused and with a sense of purpose.

 The doctors had assured us that the brain was extremely malleable and that early intervention would make a great difference in our son’s progress.
 They were right, we began to see progress almost right away.
 His eye contact improved dramatically, as well as his communication skills and body coordination.